MicrosoftDocs/entra-docs/docs/identity/saas-apps/pexip-service-mmv-legacy-app.md

 To get started, you need the following items:

 * A Microsoft Entra subscription.
 If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
-* Pexip single sign-on (SSO) enabled subscription.
+* Pexip Service (MMV legacy app) single sign-on (SSO) enabled subscription.

 ## Scenario description

 In this tutorial, you configure and test Microsoft Entra single sign-on in a test environment.

-* Pexip supports **SP** initiated SSO.
+* Pexip Service (MMV legacy app) supports **SP** initiated SSO.

 > [!NOTE]
 > Identifier of this application is a fixed string value so only one instance can be configured in one tenant.

-## Add Pexip from the gallery
+## Add Pexip Service (MMV legacy app) from the gallery

-To configure the integration of Pexip into Microsoft Entra ID, you need to add Pexip from the gallery to your list of managed SaaS apps.
+To configure the integration of Pexip Service (MMV legacy app) into Microsoft Entra ID, you need to add Pexip Service (MMV legacy app) from the gallery to your list of managed SaaS apps.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **New application**.
-1. In the **Add from the gallery** section, type **Pexip** in the search box.
+1. In the **Add from the gallery** section, type **Pexip Service (MMV legacy app)** in the search box.
-1. Select **Pexip** from results panel and then add the app.
+1. Select **Pexip Service (MMV legacy app)** from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

  Alternatively, you can also use the [Enterprise App Configuration Wizard](https://portal.office.com/AdminPortal/home?Q=Docs#/azureadappintegration).
 In this wizard, you can add an application to your tenant, add users/groups to the app, assign roles, as well as walk through the SSO configuration as well.
 [Learn more about Microsoft 365 wizards.](/microsoft-365/admin/misc/azure-ad-setup-guides)

-<a name='configure-and-test-azure-ad-sso-for-pexip'></a>
+<a name='configure-and-test-azure-ad-sso-for-pexip-service-mmv-legacy-app)'></a>

-## Configure and test Microsoft Entra SSO for Pexip
+## Configure and test Microsoft Entra SSO for Pexip Service (MMV legacy app)

-Configure and test Microsoft Entra SSO with Pexip using a test user called **B.Simon**.
-For SSO to work, you need to establish a link relationship between a Microsoft Entra user and the related user in Pexip.
+Configure and test Microsoft Entra SSO with Pexip Service (MMV legacy app) using a test user called **B.Simon**.
+For SSO to work, you need to establish a link relationship between a Microsoft Entra user and the related user in Pexip Service (MMV legacy app).

-To configure and test Microsoft Entra SSO with Pexip, perform the following steps:
+To configure and test Microsoft Entra SSO with Pexip Service (MMV legacy app), perform the following steps:

 1. **[Configure Microsoft Entra SSO](#configure-azure-ad-sso)** - to enable your users to use this feature.
     1. **[Create a Microsoft Entra test user](#create-an-azure-ad-test-user)** - to test Microsoft Entra single sign-on with B.Simon.
     1. **[Assign the Microsoft Entra test user](#assign-the-azure-ad-test-user)** - to enable B.Simon to use Microsoft Entra single sign-on.
-1. **[Configure Pexip SSO](#configure-pexip-sso)** - to configure the single sign-on settings on application side.
+1. **[Configure Pexip Service (MMV legacy app) SSO](#configure-pexip-service-mmv-legacy-app-sso)** - to configure the single sign-on settings on application side.
-    1. **[Create Pexip test user](#create-pexip-test-user)** - to have a counterpart of B.Simon in Pexip that is linked to the Microsoft Entra representation of user.
+    1. **[Create Pexip Service (MMV legacy app) test user](#create-pexip-service-mmv-legacy-app-test-user)** - to have a counterpart of B.Simon in Pexip Service (MMV legacy app) that is linked to the Microsoft Entra representation of user.
 1. **[Test SSO](#test-sso)** - to verify whether the configuration works.

 <a name='configure-azure-ad-sso'></a>